-A recent version of the Toxicology Standard Operating Procedures were issued by the FDLE Forensic Quality Manager on January 13, 2015, in version TOXSOP15.
+A recent version of the Toxicology Standard Operating Procedures was issued by the FDLE Forensic Quality Manager on January 13, 2015, in version TOXSOP15.
 Unit 2 of the TOXSOP15 deals with DUI protocols for the analysis of blood and urine samples.

-If you were arrested for DUI and your blood or urine sample was analyzed at a FDLE crime lab, then contact an attorney familiar with the standard operating procedures used by FDLE.
+If you were arrested for DUI and your blood or urine sample was analyzed at an FDLE crime lab, then contact an attorney familiar with the standard operating procedures used by FDLE.
 We can determine if FDLE made any mistakes during the analysis of your blood or urine specimens submitted as part of a DUI investigation.

 Unit 2 of the TOXSOP15 deals with the protocols developed by FDLE to provide for consistency in the analysis of blood specimens submitted for DUI investigations.